The Reputable Family

 The historical drama revolves around the Choi (or Choe) family, a famous clan based in Gyeongju, North Gyeongsang Province.
-After the death of the head of their family, Choi Jin-lip during the second Manchu invasion of Korea (which ended in humiliating defeat for the Joseon Dynasty), his grandson Guk-seon vows to reclaim the honor of his clan.
+After the death of the head of their family, Choi Jin-lip during the second Manchu invasion of Korea (which ended in humiliating defeat for Joseon), his grandson Guk-seon vows to reclaim the honor of his clan.
 The Choi family must overcome obstacles and hardships both in their hometown Gyeongju, and in Hanyang (present-day Seoul).

 Many of the scenes were filmed at the Korean Folk Village in Seoul.
 The series failed to attract many viewers, receiving an average rating of 10.9%.
 But it was recognized as a well-made drama among critics.

 Synopsis

 In 1636, at a time of war, Choi Jin-lip donates his fortune to a crowd of refugees out of generosity when they flood into his quiet village.
 Choi Guk-seon is unhappy with his grandfather being too generous with poor people.
 Before leaving for Gyeongju, Jin-lip leaves his grandson a word of great significance, saying "People are the most valuable asset in the world."

 But the world that Guk-seon knew begins to change around him.
 Won-il's father, Kim Ja-chun buys the land Choi Jin-lip gave to his slaves for free.
 A group of refugees led by Gil-man takes a commission from Ja-chun.
 After witnessing all the changes, Guk-seon comes to realize what his grandfather tried to say.
 Guk-seon leaves for Hanyang to stand on his own feet.
 Upon Yu Hyeong-won's advice Guk-seon borrows money to start his reclamation work on wastelands in Gyeongju.
 He gathers villagers and introduces performance-related pay which results in a huge success.
 Kim Ja-chun and Won-il start to get nervous about Guk-seon's success.